-This recipe, which is loosely based on one from alt.cookies.yum.yum.yum was pretty good!
-It’s also on the wholesome side given the pumpkin, good fat, and whole grain flour.
-The texture is super-cakey to the point where the cookies are almost little round cakes.
+This recipe for Pumpkin Chocolate Chip Cookies with Oil is loosely based on one from a newsgroup I used to follow.
+The pumpkin cookies are on the wholesome side given the pumpkin, good fat, and (optional) white wheat flour.
+The texture is very cakey to the point where the cookies are almost little round cakes, and the flavor is just right for fall.
 The chocolate chips make them extra good, so don’t leave them out.

-2 cups all purpose flour or white whole wheat flour (9 oz)
+- 2 cups all purpose flour or white whole wheat flour 9 oz/250 grams